iainctduncan/scheme-for-pd/README.md

 s7 Scheme was created by Bill Schottstaedt.

 Scheme for Pd and s7 are open source under the BSD-2 license.
+You may use these in whatever kind of project you wish!